remotelyliving/doorkeeper/README.md

 - IpAddress - based on the Requestor's ip address
 - StringHash - Some flexibility here.
 Set it to whatever you want.
 - Environment - Based on the app environment the Requestor is in.
+- PipedComposite = A string of pipe delimited values used to make a composite key id

 The Requestor is immutable.
 It should not be changed anywhere in the call stack.
 That would produce less than consistent results depending on where the query takes place.